SinTan1729/chhoto-url/README.md

   for styling

 # Bloat that will not be implemented
-- Logging, tracking or spying of any kind.
+- Tracking or spying of any kind.
 The only logs that still exist are errors printed to stderr and the default SLF4J warning.
 - User management.
 If you need a shortener for your whole organisation, either run separate containers for everyone or use something else.